Images of analytic map germs, and singular fibrations

 \section{Tame maps and the existence of the singular Milnor tube fibration}

 One of the main motivation for the study of the image of map germs is the study of the local fibrations.
 We are concerned with the case of positive dimensional discriminant.
 One has introduced in \cite{ACT} the notion of \emph{singular Milnor fibrations} and has proved a fundamental existence criterion.
-Here we give one an even sharper one, namely we show that tame map germs are endowed with a local singular fibration.
+Here we give a sharper one: we show that tame map germs are endowed with a local singular fibration.

-Let $G:(\bR^{m},0) \rightarrow (\bR^{p}, 0)$ be a non-constant analytic map germ, $m\ge p >1$, and let $\bW$ be the the Whitney stratification of $G$ at 0.
-Assuming from now on that $G$ is tame, our Theorem \ref{main-new} tells that the images of all strata of $\bW$ are well-defined as germs.
-This implies that, by using the classical stratification theory, see e.g. \cite{GLPW, GM}, one may stratify the target too.
+Let $G:(\bR^{m},0) \rightarrow (\bR^{p}, 0)$ be a non-constant analytic map germ, $m> p >1$, and let $\bW$ be the Whitney stratification of $G$ at 0.
+Assuming from now on that $G$ is tame, our Theorem \ref{main-new} tells that the images of all strata of $\bW$ are well-defined as set germs at 0.
+This implies that, by using the classical stratification theory, see e.g. \cite{Hi, DSW, LSW}, one may stratify the target too.
 More precisely, there exists a germ of a finite subanalytic stratification $\bS$ of the target such that $\Disc G$ is a union of strata, and that $G$ is a stratified submersion relative to the couple of stratifications $(\bW, \bS)$, meaning that the image by $G$ of a stratum $W_\alpha \in \bW$ is a single stratum of $S_{\beta} \in \bS$, and that the restriction $G_{|}:W_\alpha \to S_{\beta}$ is a submersion.
-One calls $(\bW, \bS)$ a \emph{regular stratification of the map germ $G$.}\footnote{Such a stratification has been introduced in \cite{ART} without assuming the condition \eqref{eq:main2}.}
+One calls $(\bW, \bS)$ a \emph{regular stratification of the map germ $G$.}

-It then follows from our Theorem \ref{main-new} that if a map germ $G$ is tame then it is \emph{S-nice} in the terminology of \cite[Def.
-6.1]{ART} which is precisely the existence of a regular stratification $(\bW, \bS)$ as a germ of a stratification of the source and of the target, respectively.